ceejbot/galls-law/mediterraneajs.md

 # [fit] now you've got a
 # [fit] distributed system

 ^ You had one before but mostly you pretended you didn't because the hard parts were handled by somebody else.
 Now you have one that's entirely your responsibilty.
 We had race conditions.
-We're still not handling backpressure everywhere we need to.
+We are slightly less stable than we were before the final step.

 ---